Yash-op7/Advanced-Python-Concepts/crash_course.md

 ```
 - `is` v/s `==`
     - `is` checks if the `id` of the two objects is the same, whereas `==` checks if the values in those objects is the same
+## Immutable types in python
+The following types are immutable and any attempt to modify their objects results in a new object's creation.
+This immutability is why, for example, strings and tuples are hashable and can be used as keys in dictionaries or elements in sets,
+- int
+- float
+- bool
+- str
+- tuple
+- frozenset
+- bytes

 # Readability tips
 - Naming Conventions: Use `snake_case` for variables and functions, and `CamelCase` for classes.